Nate Lowe Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 10.4 K/9, the third-best in the league.
+- The Cubs pitching staff ranks third in the league with a collective 10.5 strikeouts per nine innings.

-- The Cubs have the 16th-ranked team ERA across all MLB pitching staffs (4.70).
+- The Cubs' 3.91 team ERA ranks 12th across all MLB pitching staffs.

-- The Cubs allow the fourth-fewest home runs in baseball (four total, 0.8 per game).
+- The Cubs allow the second-fewest home runs in baseball (four total, 0.7 per game).

-- The Cubs will look to Stroman (1-0) in his second start this season.
+- Steele (0-0) gets the starting nod for the Cubs, his second of the season.

-- His last appearance was on Thursday, March 30 against the Milwaukee Brewers, when the right-hander went six scoreless innings while allowing three hits.
+- His most recent appearance was out of the bullpen on Friday when the lefty threw 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.